gcgarner/IOTstack/docs/Menu-System.md

 4. If it exists merge the `./compose-override.yml` file into memory
 5. Write the docker-compose in memory yaml structure to disk.
 6. Run postbuildHooks.
+7. Run `postbuild.sh` if it exists, with the list of services built.